 Drain maintenance results in disturbance to macrophytes and sediment that provides habitat for aquatic fauna within the Reserve and the waterways in the wider catchment.
 It also impacts water quality, decreases oxygen, increases turbidity, which can lead to suffocation, and physically removes fish from drains where they become stranded on the banks resulting in fish mortality.
 Best practice fish salvage practices should be considered when drain maintenance is undertaken to ensure that fish that are removed from the water during drain maintenance are returned as soon as possible.
 ECan is currently working on fish salvage guidelines which should be used for future drain maintenance, both within the Reserve, and in the wider catchment.

-As part of the drain maintenance, access tracks for machinery are maintained along the through true left bank of the Ararira/LII River, and the two larger lateral drains that flow through the northern side of the Reserve.
+As part of the drain maintenance, access tracks for machinery are maintained along the true left bank of the Ararira/LII River, and the two larger lateral drains that flow through the northern side of the Reserve.
 These access routes are dominated by exotic grassland.
 Retaining access for drain maintenance and clearance is a key consideration for the DLC with regard to the future management of the Reserve (Murray Tyson pers. comm.
 2017).
 This includes maintaining a clear track for digger access, but also the control or removal of willows that impede access and can fall into the drains.
 In order to maintain access to these waterways, and to ensure they remain free of willows that impede drain clearance works, the DLC contract aerial spraying of both sides of the Ararira/LII River, and the two larger lateral drains.

 In 2013, and again in 2017 the DLC contracted aerial boom spraying to kill crack and grey willow growing along the margins of the Ararira/LII River and drains within the Reserve.
-Since the 2013 control work there has been strong regeneration of indigenous rushes and sedges where the willow has been killed (see Jensen 2017 for more information on the response of the vegetation).
-Follow-up ground control work to control any surviving re-growth and seedlings following the 2103 spraying has not been undertaken, and willow is now re-invading the sprayed area.
-Re-spraying these areas that have previously been sprayed will result in significant damage to the regenerating indigenous wetland vegetation.
+Since the 2013 control work there has been strong regeneration of indigenous rushes, sedges, trees and shrubs where the willow has been killed (see Jensen 2017 for more information on the response of the vegetation).
+Follow-up ground control work to control any surviving willow re-growth and seedlings following the 2103 spraying was only begun in early 2017 and funded by Living Water, however, further willow control is needed to prevent reinvasion of the sprayed areas.
+Aerially re-spraying these areas that have previously been sprayed will result in significant damage to the regenerating indigenous wetland vegetation.
 It is therefore recommended that the willow in the sprayed areas is controlled using ground-based methods rather than repeat aerial spraying.
 This work should be incorporated into the Pest Plant Control and Surveillance Plan.
 It is also recommended that new areas of willow forest along the drains are not sprayed until a plan, and the resources to carry out follow-up ground control, are in place.

-Solutions that do not require access to be maintained and have less impact on aquatic values, such as planting indigenous forest that provides shade and prevents macrophyte growth, or using alternative drain clearing methods are preferred from an ecological perspective of and should be considered as part of the management plan process.
+Solutions that do not require access to be maintained and have less impact on aquatic values, such as planting indigenous forest that provides shade and prevents macrophyte growth, or using alternative drain clearing methods are preferred from an ecological perspective and should be considered as part of the management plan process.
 In the meantime, however, the need to continue maintenance (and maintain access for this) will need to be incorporated into the management of the Reserve.

 A shift towards managing the Reserve for its ecological and recreational values has the potential to create issues for drain maintenance, such as: